Not too fussed about whether your cash comes crisp and clean, or slightly dingy and disturbing?

 2. Google Sensitive content checker

-The internet is a minefield and no one knows that better than a Google Sensitive content checker who spends their working hours trawling through disturbing YouTube videos and blocking the worst from being seen on social media.
+The internet is a minefield and no one knows that better than a Google Sensitive content checker.
+They spend their working hours trawling through disturbing YouTube videos and blocking the worst from being seen on social media.

-Working at Google for over 9 months without any kind of psychological or emotional support, however, this anonymous techie asserts that he needed to search out serious therapy before he could continue and even then, Google made him redundant.
+Working at Google for over 9 months without any kind of psychological or emotional support, however, this anonymous techie asserts that he needed to search out serious therapy before he could continue.
+Even then, Google made him redundant.

-This highlighted the need for proper mental health and technical support for those doing such jobs but unfortunately not much has changed.
+This highlighted the need for proper mental health and technical support for those doing such jobs.

 It might be worth remembering that your mental well-being is priceless before considering this kind of dirty work.